-On the Austrian Jakobsweg (Way of St. Jacques) shortly after Wörgl there is the possibility for a side trip to Mariastein.
-The place of pilgrimage is located on another branch of the Way of St. Jacques, namely the one coming from Bohemia and Bavaria.
+On the Austrian Jakobsweg (Way of St. James) shortly after Wörgl there is the possibility for a side trip to Mariastein.
+The place of pilgrimage is located on another branch of the Way of St. James, namely the one coming from Bohemia and Bavaria.
 Shortly before Glantzham the two paths merge.
 The pilgrimage church Mariastein is actually a castle.
 An approximately 42 m high keep (residential tower) once served to secure the old Roman road when it still ran along the left bank of the Inn.
 The church in the tower can be reached via 150 steps.
 The 14th century residential tower standing on a rock became a place of pilgrimage after a Marian miracle in the 18th century.
 In the castle there is the "Fürstensaal" with a richly carved coffered ceiling, a museum with the Tyrolean archduke's hat and the originally Gothic Chapel of Grace (rebuilt 1682 - 1685) with Our Lady of Grace (around 1450) and rococo altar (18th century).

 The inner courtyard: There is an altar here, because many masses are celebrated outdoors here, so that those attending the service do not have to climb up the many steps to the church.